Defining A Brand

 Design templates and create brand standards for your marketing materials

 Use the same color scheme, logo placement, look and feel throughout.
-You don’t need to be fancy, just consistent.
+You don’t need to over complicate, just consistent.

 Be true to your brand